Our Executive Management Group

 Lucia Barrett - Board Secretary

-Chelsea is the Board Secretary for our Board and our Manager - Legal, Risk and Compliance.
-She has been working in the legal and governance profession for the past 16 years.
+Lucia is our Board Secretary and Manager - Legal, Risk and Compliance.
+She has been working across the legal and tax professions for the past 16 years.
 Lucia replaces Chelsea Chua in the position, and has been appointed for a two-year period.